 But if you discuss your feelings with a close friend, you’ll probably learn that (s)he is dealing with similar feelings as well.
 This can help you put your feelings in perspective.

-And fnally, the last benefit of discussing your feelings of self-doubt with a close friend is that you’re able to count on someone’s support.
-After all, friends are there to support you, which we try to highlight on our Instagram page.
+And finally, the last benefit of discussing your feelings of self-doubt with a close friend is that you’re able to count on someone’s support.

 7. Talk to a therapist

-- having more difficulties to respond to social influences.
+- Having more difficulties responding to social influences.